w3c/sync-media-pub/docs-src/pages/sync-media-lite.md

 ["Note that you cannot provide blank lines inside a metadata block, because the blank line signifies the end of the WebVTT cue,"](https://www.w3.org/TR/webvtt1/#introduction-metadata).

 :::{.note}
-This example uses Fragment Selectors, which link to element `id`s, but the [selector](#selector) property allows other selectors too.
-See [CSS Selectors](#css-selectors) for an example of a more flexible way to reference HTML text, including sub-element ranges.
+This example uses `FragmentSelector`s, which link to element `id`s, but the [selector](#selector) property allows other selectors too.
+Other examples in this document use `CssSelector`s and `TextRangeSelector`s.
+See [Word-level selectors](#word-level-selectors) for notes on referencing sub-element ranges.
 :::